 Rabab Haider

 Hello!
-I am a Postdoctoral Fellow at the NSF Artificial Intelligence Research Institute for Advances in Optimization and GeorgiaTech School of Industrial and Systems Engineering, and an incoming Assistant Professor at the University of Michigan Ann Arbor.
+I am an Assistant Professor at the University of Michigan Ann Arbor.

 My research explores the design and operation of energy systems under deep decarbonization.
 I develop tools in the domains of physics-informed machine learning, distributed intelligence for grid-edge devices, and the design of future electricity markets.

-I was previously a MIT Energy Fellow (2022), MathWorks-MIT Mechanical Engineering Fellow (2021), and received the Hansen Fellowship (2018).
-In recognition of my research and community contributions to sustainability, I have been awarded the Raj V Tahil Fellowship Fund Award (2021) and Aarav Amar Bajpayee Memorial Prize (2023).
+I was previously a MIT Energy Fellow (2022), MathWorks-MIT Mechanical Engineering Fellow (2021), and Hansen Fellow (2018).
+In recognition of my research and community contributions to sustainability, I have been awarded the Raj V Tahil Fellowship Fund Award (2021), Aarav Amar Bajpayee Memorial Prize (2023), and AIIMS Empowering Research with AI Award (2026).
+From 2023-2024 I was a Postdoctoral Fellow at the NSF AI Institute for Advances in Optimization and GeorgiaTech's ISYE department, where I continue to hold an Affiliate Faculty position.

 Latest news and announcements!